-Perhaps the most pressing problem for CNM practice in DSP is that DSP doesn't provide automatic coordination between control measures.
-To remedy the problem, several extreme artefacts were used during CNM practice, for example: 1.
-Coordination of control measures has to carry out in a clear order, based on previous control design results and consistency between them.
+Perhaps the most pressing problem for CNM practice in DSP is that DSP doesn't provide automatic coordination

+- 1. Coordination of control measures has to carry out in a clear order, based on previous control design results and consistency between them.
 The CNM practices on a medium size network are over-elaborate because coordination of any control measures needs to be applied, simulated and evaluated in order to provide a base for any more changes, preferably, according to the progressing of planning horizon.
 This artefact is to ensure that coordination of control measures can be clearly evaluated and problems can be detected so that counteractive effects of coordination can be avoided as much as possible and CNM practice on DSP doesn't become extensively unrealistic.
 But even so, there is no absolute guarantee that the new control design has a superior performance since this artefact only considers the action of newly implemented traffic control measures but the reaction of the network and existing control measures is not easy to predicted.
-Instead of proactive controls, this coordination artefact has a reactive nature.

-2. Dynamic lane change control is tried out with freeway HOV lane control and intersection signal coordination is tried out with results from external signal optimizer.
+Instead of proactive controls, this coordination artefact has a reactive nature. - 2.
+Dynamic lane change control is tried out with freeway HOV lane control and intersection signal coordination is tried out with results from external signal optimizer.
 Despite these efforts, DSP gives questionable simulation results.
 These unsuccessful artefacts in the attempt to emulate more control measures manifest that DSP cannot deal with circumstances such as lane change, car following, overtaking manoeuvres and platoon dispersions that require microscopic analysis of traffic characteristics, even though many such functions are provided in DSP, such as variable speed limit and intersection control.